apache/flink/docs/apis/streaming/index.md

 Flink comes with a variety of built-in output formats that are encapsulated behind operations on the
 DataStreams:

-- `writeAsText()` / `TextOuputFormat` - Writes elements line-wise as Strings.
+- `writeAsText()` / `TextOutputFormat` - Writes elements line-wise as Strings.
 The Strings are obtained by calling the *toString()* method of each element.

 - `writeAsCsv(...)` / `CsvOutputFormat` - Writes tuples as comma-separated value files.
 Row and field delimiters are configurable.
 The value for each field comes from the *toString()* method of the objects.

 - `print()` / `printToErr()`  - Prints the *toString()* value
-of each element on the standard out / strandard error stream.
+of each element on the standard out / standard error stream.
 Optionally, a prefix (msg) can be provided which is prepended to the output.
 This can help to distinguish between different calls to *print*.
 If the parallelism is greater than 1, the output will also be prepended with the identifier of the task which produced the output.